Robert Gillespie: Writings

 Gillespie has published two linked books charting the enormous changes undergone within the performing arts over three-quarters of a century, written from the point of view of a practising tradesman - Are You Going to do That Little Jump (pub.
 2017) and Are You Going to do That Little Jump - The Adventure Continues (pub.
 2021).
 The title comes from a moment in Terence Rattigan's Harlequinade, describing the unforgivable misdemeanour of upstaging.
 The author suggests that theatre practice changed to such an extent over this period that young performers of today will hardly recognise the profession they enter now as the same as the one he entered in 1947.
 The two volumes, which provide a personal reminiscence of living theatre history, are supported by unique photographs, illustrations, and letters unavailable in other archives.

-Gillespie's wrote a celebrated sketch for Ned Sherrin's BBC TV show That Was the Week That Was in 1963.
+Gillespie wrote a celebrated sketch for Ned Sherrin's BBC TV show That Was the Week That Was in 1963.
 Commonly entitled "A Consumer's Guide to Religion", it was performed by David Frost and proved to be a satirical landmark.
 It provoked questions in the House of Commons and fulminations from pulpits.